josephluck/site/src/resume.md

 ## Skills

 I have commercial experience in a wide range of front-end tools and libraries.
 Whilst there are many to list, I am particularly experienced with functional programming in TypeScript using libraries such as React, Redux, Ramda and Jest.
 I also have experience with CoffeeScript, ES6/7 and NodeJS as well as other popular MVC libraries such as Vue, Angular and Backbone.
-Aside from my technical skills, I pride myself on being an excellent problem solver with a focus on design and user experience.
+Aside from my technical skills, I'm a keen visual and user-experience designer and I pride myself on being an excellent problem solver, meticulously solving complex business problems.

 ---